 - Check under consideration of existing reinforcement

 - Serviceability limit state

 - Deformations under consideration of existing reinforcement

-- Consideration of long-time deformations as result of concrete creeping
+- Consideration of long-time deformations as result of concrete creep and shrinkage

 - Steel with bilinear stress-strain curve under consideration of the Huber-von Mises yield criterion and interaction with all internal forces